Mai-00048/Biscuit/README.md

 # **Shaboura Immersion Time Calculator**

-Because apparently, this is what my life has come to—creating a tool to calculate how long to dunk a Shaboura into tea.
+Because apparently, this is what my life has come to creating a tool to calculate how long to dunk a Shaboura into tea.
 Yep, this is where I am now.
 Anyway, let’s just dive into the code that will probably save your Shaboura from total annihilation.

 **The Brilliant Formula**